at-pyrix/dots/README.md

 > Make a backup of your `~` directory first!

 > [!TIP]
-> If you want to, you can choose to greyscale the entire desktop using this [Desktop Effect](https://github.com/lliurex/kwin-grayscale-effect).
+> If you want to, you can choose to make the entire desktop monochrome using this [Desktop Effect](https://github.com/lliurex/kwin-grayscale-effect).
 I currently have this enabled.
+>
+> To toggle this with a keyboard binding, check [this](https://github.com/murat-cileli/kwin-grayscale-effect/issues/2#issuecomment-1637052828) out.

 ### 👉🏻 Method-1: Copying dotfiles